vip-workshop/vip-workshop.github.io/README.md

-# vip-workshop.github.io
+# Violence, Instability and Politics Workshop

-website for wip-workshop
+website for wip-workshop under construction